sam-rice/reading-room-api/README.md

 <br />

-This is the home of the Reading Room API, the back-end service of a full-stack personal project still in development.
+This is the home of the Reading Room API, the back-end service of a full-stack personal project.

 Repository for the project's React/Next.JS UI [can be found here](https://github.com/sam-rice/reading-room-ui/).